What is Sexual Exploitation?

 On the other hand, sexual harassment includes any inappropriate sexual behavior or non-consensual sexual conduct that is frightening, embarrassing, or offensive.
 Unwanted sexual remarks, solicitations for sexual favors, and unwanted sexual advances are all examples of sexual harassment.
 Other examples include leering at another person and showing sexually graphic images or videos.

 The primary difference between sexual assault, sexual exploitation, and sexual harassment lies with the victim.
 While these terms refer to non-consensual sexual misconduct, sexual harassment differs from the other terms because it evokes feelings of fear, humiliation, and offense.
-However, acts involving violence, unequal or coercive conditions, sexual contact or sexual penetration can be categorized as sexual assault or sexual exploitation.
+However, acts involving violence, unequal or coercive conditions, sexual contact, or sexual penetration can be categorized as sexual assault or sexual exploitation.

 Sexual exploitation is a form of sexual violence.
 However, it differs from sexual harassment in that the perpetrator occupies a position of authority, differential power, or trust over the victim, which is taken advantage of to obtain sexual services.
 Sexual harassment often occurs in the workplace, although it is not limited to a professional environment.
 With that being said, sexual exploitation and abuse often occur outside the workplace.